gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

     mutate(position = fct_recode(as_factor(lap), "Tops" = "1", "Drops" = "3"))
 ```

-We can now view the power output versus the speed by position of the data we'll be using in our model.
+We can now view the power output versus the velocity by position of the data we'll be using in our model.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="672" />

-We see some sort of exponential relationship between speed and power (we'll discuss that in the next section).
-We can also see the "blobs" of data where I have tried to keep a constant speed, and how keeping that constant speed become more difficult as I went faster.
-What is not instantly visible is the difference in power output versus speed for each of the different hand positions.
+We see an exponential relationship, and can see the "blobs" of data where I have tried to keep a constant velocity.
+What is not instantly visible is the difference in power output versus velocity for each of the different hand positions.

 # Defining and Building a Model

-Before we build our model in R we first have to define what the model is going to be.
-We'll be using the going to be using the classic drag equation:
+We'll be using the going to be using the classic drag equation as our model:
 y
 $$ F_d = \frac{1}{2}\rho C_D A v^2$$
-This says that the force of drag \\(F_d\\) on a body when moving through a fluid is proportional to half of the density of the fluid (\\(\rho\\)) times the drag coefficient of my bike/body (\\(C_D\\)) time  is front on cross-sectional area (\\(A\\)) times the square of my is my velocity (\\(v\\)).
+This says that the force of drag \\(F_d\\) on the bike/body system when moving through the air is proportional to half of the density of the fluid (\\(\rho\\)) times the drag coefficient the bike/body (\\(C_D\\)) times the front on cross-sectional area (\\(A\\)) times the square of the velocity (\\(v\\)).
 I'm going to bundle up all coefficients into a single coefficient \\(\beta\\).

 $$ \text{Let } \beta = \frac{1}{2} \rho C_D A $$
 $$ F_d = \beta v^2 $$